Arthur R. Gould: Anti-Prohibition Republican

-New Brunswick Bribery Scandal
+New Brunswick bribery scandal

 During the 1926 election, Gould's opponent accused him of having bribed the Premier of the Canadian province of New Brunswick in 1918 in order to secure concessions for the Saint John Valley and Quebec Railway, of which Gould was the major investor.
 Gould did not deny that a bribe of $100,000 was paid, but he claimed this was done by his associates without his knowledge, and that an additional $50,000 asked for by the Premier was refused, leading to the collapse of the railway.
 Gould claimed that bribery was standard practice in New Brunswick for American companies, and he was more a victim than perpetrator in this instance.
 The bribery charges led to a resolution by Democratic Senator Thomas J. Walsh of Montana that would have prevented Gould from being seated in the Senate, but this was defeated and Gould was sworn in.
 A Senate sub-committee was formed to investigate the charge, however, and Gould was exonerated.

-Plain Speaker
+Speaking style

 Gould was noted for speaking his mind plainly and frankly.
 In a 1929 newspaper interview, he described Sen. George W. Norris of Nebraska as a "bitter, sour old man with not a good word for anybody" and said Sen. Thomas J. Walsh of Montana "hasn't got a kindly thought in his system".
-Both men were famous progressives, and such statements perhaps reveal Gould's instinctive conservatism as much as their clashing temperaments.
+Both men were well-known progressives, and such statements perhaps reveal Gould's instinctive conservatism as much as their clashing temperaments.
 Gould was particularly suspicious of the Midwest and West for wanting to wrest too much power from the Eastern states, and from New England in particular.
-But he also derided his own political skills, saying "the fact of the matter is that I'm not cut out for politics, I want to get back to my railroad and the pine forests of Maine."
+However, he also derided his own political skills, saying "the fact of the matter is that I'm not cut out for politics, I want to get back to my railroad and the pine forests of Maine."
 His favorite politician was Calvin Coolidge and one of his best friends in the Senate was a Democrat, Senator Joseph E. Ransdell of Louisiana.

 The Arthur R. Gould Memorial Hospital

-Arthur R. Gould was a resident of Presque Isle for nearly 60 years and contributed greatly to the community.
+Arthur R. Gould was a resident of Presque Isle for nearly 60 years.
 In 1955 the city hospital had outgrown its facilities and new construction was planned on a 30 acre farm on the "outskirts" of town.
 Fundraising began the following year, and was accelerated with the Ford Foundation grant of $27,500.
 Gould's only surviving child, Marie Gould Wildes and her husband W. H. Wildes, surprised the committee with a donation of $100,000.
 The hospital was promptly named the Arthur R. Gould Memorial Hospital.